zk4x/zyx/zyx/ENV_VARS.md

 0001 0000
 Zyx prints kernels in native assembly or other native code (i.e. opencl kernel source code).
 16 - asm

+For kernel search zyx uses ZYX_SEARCH variable.
+For example ZYX_SEARCH=1000 will search over 1000 variations of each kernel before caching them to disk and continuing with the next kernel.